PlatzKiecker/docs/README.md

 ### Login/Register

 To access our website, users must [register](https://platzkiecker.de/register).
-An email and password are required.
+An email and password of at least 5 characters are required.

 ![Register Page](images/register.jpg)